seng438-winter-2022/seng438-a3-Hesham-E/Assignment3-ReportTemplate.md

 ![Figure6_0](/figure/6_0.PNG)

-We can clearly see a statement is still not covered despite the coverage tool insisting that the coverages are at a hundred percent.
+We can clearly see a line is still not covered despite the coverage tool insisting that the coverages are at a hundred percent.

 ![Figure6_3](/figure/6_3.PNG)